joergmlpts/olympus-wifi/README.md

-Upon intialization class `OlympiaCamera` issues command `get_commandlist` and uses this information about all the camera commands and command options to check further commands that are sent to the camera.
+Upon intialization class `OlympiaCamera` issues command `get_commandlist` and uses this information about all the camera commands and command options to check further requests for the camera.

 ```
 camera.send_command('command', option1=value, ...)